lucymarnell/city_comparison/README.md

 You can view the city comparison site [here](https://ds4200-s22.github.io/final-project-city-comparison/).

-This project was created for DS4200.
+This project was created for a Data Visualization course at Northeastern University.